wpj/julienne/packages/julienne/README.md

 ### build(options)

-Compiles and writes the application's bundle, to the public output directory.
+Compiles and writes the application's bundle to the public output directory.

 Example usage: